 To dive, you go deep - and to snorkel, you stay at the surface

 As mentioned, the key difference between snorkeling and scuba diving is the fact that one is deeper than the other!
-When considering snorkeling vs scuba diving, you need to consider whether you want to stay up at the surface (snorkeling), or dive down deeper into the water (scuba diving).
+When considering snorkeling vs scuba diving, you need to consider whether you want to stay up at the surface (snorkeling), or dive down deeper into the water and beneath the surface (scuba diving).

 The choice is yours.
-Many people prefer getting into scuba diving as they generally get to see more in the way of marine life.
+Many people prefer getting into scuba diving as they generally get to see more marine life.
 There’s also the fact that scuba diving creates a feeling of weightlessness which is, trust me, mind blowingly amazing!
 However, snorkeling / diving both give you a great chance to see coral, and to generally enjoy the wide open water.

 If you’re not comfortable with going into deeper diving right away, it may be best to start with snorkeling, and to work your way deeper into the water.
 As mentioned, you’ll need training of some kind to really explore the deep.